podium-lib/podium-lib.github.io/docs/api/document.md

 #### fragment

-A `String` that is intended to be a used as a fragment in the final HTML document.
+A string that is intended to be a used as a fragment in the final HTML document.

 #### [args]